rschristopher/rschristopher.github.io/src/criticisms/quantum-computing.md

 At present,
  there are indeed vulnerable
- coins to a quantum attack,
- especially those that have not moved since 2010.
+ coins to a theoretical quantum attack, especially those that have not moved since 2010.
 This is because early transactions